Qiskit/qiskit-metapackage/docs/getting_started.rst

 Tier 1 supported platforms are fully tested upstream as part of the development processes to ensure any proposed change will function correctly.
-Pre-compiled binaries are built, tested, and published to PyPI as part of the release process These platforms are expected to be installable with just a functioning Python environment as all dependencies are available on these platforms.
+Pre-compiled binaries are built, tested, and published to PyPI as part of the release process.
+These platforms are expected to be installable with just a functioning Python environment as all dependencies are available on these platforms.